-This only applies to foreign companies with share capital.
+7.5.1 This only applies to foreign companies with share capital.

-The laws of a foreign company's home jurisdiction and the constitution of a foreign company (or equivalent) may set out the voting rights attached to the foreign company's shares (or equivalent).

-Foreign companies should review the laws of their home jurisdiction, their registers of members and constitution (or equivalent).
-The information in the register of members and relevant documents will help the foreign company to determine whether any individual/legal entity has an interest in voting shares with more than 25% of the total voting power in the foreign company.

-Please note that (i) treasury shares and (ii) shares mentioned in section 21(4B) or (6C) of the Companies Act25 should not be included in determining whether an individual/legal entity has an interest in voting shares with more than 25% of the total voting power in the foreign company.
+- 7.5.2 The laws of a foreign company's home jurisdiction and the constitution of a foreign company (or equivalent) may set out the voting rights attached to the foreign company's shares (or equivalent). - 7.5.3 Foreign companies should review the laws of their home jurisdiction, their registers of members and constitution (or equivalent).
+The information in the register of members and relevant documents will help the foreign company to determine whether any individual/legal entity has an interest in voting shares with more than 25% of the total voting power in the foreign company. - 7.5.4 Please note that (i) treasury shares and (ii) shares mentioned in section 21(4B) or (6C) of the Companies Act26 should not be included in determining whether an individual/legal entity has an interest in voting shares with more than 25% of the total voting power in the foreign company. - 7.5.5 Please see paragraphs 7.11 to 7.14 of this Guidance for more information on paragraph 4 of the Sixteenth Schedule, which sets out the rules that apply in determining whether an individual/legal entity has an "interest" in share(s) of a foreign company, as well as addresses special situations such as joint interests, joint arrangements and nominees.

-25 These are shares in a holding company that are held by a subsidiary of the holding company in certain circumstances stipulated in section 21.

-Please see paragraphs 7.11 to 7.14 of this Guidance for more information on paragraph 4 of the Sixteenth Schedule, which sets out the rules that apply in determining whether an individual/legal entity has an "interest" in share(s) of a foreign company, as well as addresses special situations such as joint interests, joint arrangements and nominees.